potiuk/airflow/canned-responses.md

 and we decided that this is a SEVERITY severity issue.

 We followed https://github.com/apache/airflow/security/policy#how-do-we-assess-severity-of-the-issue- to assess the severity).
-The CVE for this issue is CVE_ID and we expect it to be solved in next Airflow release.
+The CVE for this issue is CVE_ID, and we expect it to be solved in the next Airflow release.
 Please monitor our announcements as explained in https://github.com/apache/airflow/security/policy#what-happens-after-you-report-the-issue-

 # Negative Assessment response

 Thanks again for keeping Airflow secure.
-We assessed your request and we decided that this is not a CVE worthy issue.
+We assessed your request, and we decided that this is not a CVE-worthy issue.

 HERE DETAILED EXPLANATION FOLLOWS